-440 AP COMPUTER SCIENCE A. This course is an extension of AP Computer Science Principles.
+AP COMPUTER SCIENCE A. This course is an extension of AP Computer Science Principles.
 AP Computer Science A is an introductory college-level computer science course.
 Students cultivate their understanding of coding through analyzing, writing, and testing code as they explore concepts like modularity, variables, and control structures.
 This course counts for math or science credit.

-Prerequisite: Computer Science Principles
+This is a weighted course.
+Prerequisite: Computer Science Principles Yearlong course for grades 10-12.
+1.0 credit Offered in alternate years: Offered 2023-2024 and 2025-2026